caseylee94/Credit_Risk_Analysis/README.md

 First we will discuss the oversampling methods.
 The purpose of oversampling is to duplicate or create new synthetic examples in the minority classs.
 This will allow data that is underepresented in the set to be more represented and can offset bias in the data.
 This is important for this credit risk anaylsis because bad loans are a small population of the data but are what is most important to predict.

 For this analysis, the *RandomOverSampler* from the *imblearn* library was imported and used to resample the training and testing data.
-The resampled data was trained on the logistic regression model and the balanced accuracy score, confusion matrix, and classfication report were generated using the *imbalanced_classification_report* from *imbalanced-learn*.
+The resampled data was trained on a logistic regression model and the balanced accuracy score, confusion matrix, and classfication report were generated using the *imbalanced_classification_report* from *imbalanced-learn*.
 A random state of 1 was used for each model to ensure consistency.

  ![RandomOversampling.png](/Resources/RandomOversampling.png)
  *Figure 1: The classification report for the random oversampler model*